MoonBuckSMOONS/MoonBuckSMOONS/README.md

-### Join Us in Shaping the Currency of tomorrow with MoonBuck$!
+### 1st Official Inter-Planetary Token.
+Join Us in Shaping the Currency of tomorrow with MoonBuck$!
 Pioneering Lunar Finance for generations to come.

 <!--
 **MoonBuckSMOONS/MoonBuckSMOONS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.